Culture In a Frame: C$^3$B as a Comic-Based Benchmark for Multimodal Culturally Awareness: C B: Comics Cross-Cultural Understanding Benchmark

 \subsection{Construction of C$^3$B}

 The construction process of C$^3$B comprises two parts: image collection and annotation.
 An overview of the entire process is presented in Figure \ref{construction}.

-\textbf{Image Collection} For task Extraction@Culture and Conflict@Culture, we design a comic generation pipeline with the help of doubao APIs\footnote{\href{https://www.volcengine.com/}{https://www.volcengine.com/}}.
+\textbf{Image Collection}: For task Extraction@Culture and Conflict@Culture, we design a comic generation pipeline with the help of doubao APIs\footnote{\href{https://www.volcengine.com/}{https://www.volcengine.com/}}.
 The pipeline consists of two key stages: (1) prompt generation to specify cultural conflict scenarios, followed by (2) image creation based on generated prompts.
 This process is illustrated in Figure \ref{construction}a.
+Subsequent to prompt generation, manual verification is performed on the generated prompts to assess the presence of harmful content.

 For the Generation@Culture task, we source images from Manga109~\citep{Matsui_2016}.
 We manually selected 1197 comics images that are closely related to culture and contain more culturally representative objects as well as cultural conflicts.